Cabbage (Juan Xi Cai)

-Half a cup of cooked cabbage contains 81 mg of vitamin K. Cabbage juice, and cabbage, is an excellent source of vitamin K and C. Among these nutrients important contributions to overall health, they also help to keep hair follicles healthy and circulate scalp oil.
+Half a cup of cooked cabbage contains 81 mg of vitamin K. Cabbage juice and cabbage are excellent sources of vitamin K and C. Among its many important contributions to overall health, cabbage helps to keep hair follicles healthy and circulate scalp oil.
 Cabbage contains ⅓ of your daily minimum requirement of vitamin C and some sources day up to 190% of the recommended daily amount.

-In Oriental medicine cabbage is used to strengthen the kidneys and brain.
+In Traditional Chinese Medicine cabbage is used to strengthen the kidneys and brain.
 It is used to help those who are recovering from long-term illness or after a surgery to promote recovery.
-In China cabbage is enjoyed several times a week to promote health and benefit the skin.
+In China, cabbage is enjoyed several times a week to promote health and benefit the skin.
 Bean curd and cabbage is a staple of Chinese cooking.

 Cabbage can be used internally or externally to heal and benefit skin health.
 It can help varicose veins, heal wounds, and soothe skin ulcers and skin eruptions.

 Raw cabbage is easier to digest than cooked cabbage.
 Cabbage begins to lose its nutritional value the minute it is cut.
 Cabbage is best preserved refrigerated in plastic.
 Raw cabbage is 92% water, 6% carbohydrates, and 1% protein.